Nate Jones (cornerback)

-Nathan Jones (born June 15, 1982) is an American former professional football cornerback in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins, Denver Broncos and New England Patriots.
-He was drafted by the Dallas Cowboys in seventh round of the 2004 NFL draft.
-He played college football at Rutgers University.
+Nathan Jones (born June 15, 1982) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins, Denver Broncos and New England Patriots.
+He was selected by the Dallas Cowboys in seventh round of the 2004 NFL draft.
+He played college football for the Rutgers Scarlet Knights.
 He is currently a game official in the NFL, working as a field judge since the 2019 NFL season.
 As an NFL field judge, Jones wears the uniform number 33.

 Early life

 Jones graduated in 2000 from Scotch Plains-Fanwood High School, where he played running back and defensive back.

 As a senior, he was a first-team All-state selection and the Offensive Player of the Year in Union County, after recording 2,474 rushing yards, 33 rushing touchdowns, 10 receptions, 227 receiving yards and 3 receiving touchdowns.
 On defense, he registered 85 tackles, 6 interceptions and 2 fumble recoveries.
 In a North Jersey II Group III quarterfinal playoff game, Jones rushed for 362 yards and 6 touchdowns.

 In 2012, the school retired his jersey number (22).